ibm-bioinformatics/BlueSNP/README.md

 News
 ----------

-* 10/29/2012 BlueSNP source will be released shortly.
+* 10/29/2012 BlueSNP package and documentation posted.
+Source will be posted shortly.
 Contact rjprill@us.ibm.com for more information.

 Getting started
 ----------